Skip to main content

 3. Take in the proper amount of fiber daily.

-Foods that are high in fiber may not have a direct impact on the health of your bladder, but they can help fight constipation off, among other benefits of proper fiber intake.
+Foods high in fiber may not directly affect your bladder health, but they can help prevent constipation, among other benefits of a healthy fiber intake.

 When you’re constipated, your intestines can put more pressure against the bladder, which can cause sensations of being overly full and needing to urinate more often.

 Try some fiber-rich foods like leafy greens, beans and lentils, fruits, vegetables, and even whole grains like pasta, bread, oats, rice, and cereals (depending on your dietary allergies and needs).
-This can help make a positive impact on your digestive health as well.
+This may also help improve your digestive health.

 Did you know that foods high in fiber may also help with weight loss?
-Being overweight or obese can sometimes be the source of stress incontinence issues.
-See your doctor for proper medical advice about what steps to take in order to lose weight and reduce your risk of urinary incontinence.
+Being overweight can sometimes cause stress incontinence issues.
+Talk to your healthcare provider for advice on steps to take to reduce your risk of urinary incontinence.

 4. Avoid potential bladder irritants in your diet.